<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ John Savage, Ann Sothern, Ruth Roman, Cindy Williams, Luana Anders, Peter Brocco, Marjorie Eaton, Sue Bernard

 Harrington’s Night Tide (1961) is considered a cult classic, though I find it as dull as it is mysterious.
 The Killing Kind, if one forgoes horror expectations and accepts it as an offbeat psychodrama, is much more engaging.
-Terry (Savage) refuses to participate in a gang rape but his friends literally push him onto the woman, pulling down his shorts.
+Terry (John Savage) refuses to participate in a gang rape but his friends literally push him onto the woman, pulling down his shorts.
 A freeze-frame close-up of him screaming begins the opening credits.
 The implication is interesting: Does forcing a man to rape make him “the killing kind”?
 Terry spends two years in jail and this movie focuses on his re-maladjustment to society.
-Savage (The Deer Hunter, Hair, Carnivàle) is riveting as the antihero but it’s his somewhat oedipal relationship with mom (Sothern of A Letter to Three Wives, The Ann Sothern Show) that turns mere tension into centrifuge.
+John Savage (The Deer Hunter, Hair, Carnivàle) is riveting as the antihero but it’s his somewhat oedipal relationship with mom (Ann Sothern of A Letter to Three Wives, The Ann Sothern Show) that turns mere tension into centrifuge.
 The supporting cast is also intriguing.
-Anders (Dementia 13) is a sexually repressed neighbor whose disabled father (Brocco) wears makeup and jewelry.
-Williams (Laverne & Shirley) is a boarder, Bernard (the whiny hostage from Faster Pussycat) is a hoot as Tina, and Roman (Strangers on a Train, The Baby) is Terry’s mature lover.
-The Killing Kind has a great movie poster with the tagline: “Terry loved soft, furry, little animals.
+Luana Anders (Dementia 13) is a sexually repressed neighbor whose disabled father (Peter Brocco) wears makeup and jewelry.
+Cindy Williams (Laverne & Shirley) is a boarder, Sue Bernard (the whiny hostage from Faster Pussycat) is a hoot as Tina, and Ruth Roman (Strangers on a Train, The Baby) is Terry’s mature lover.
+The original poster for The Killing Kind has a great tagline: “Terry loved soft, furry, little animals.
 He loved his mother.
 He loved pretty girls.
 All dead!”
 But ineffectual distribution landed it in the vault, unshown for decades.
 The DVD includes a 20-minute interview with Harrington who started out making avant-garde short films and was friends with Kenneth Anger.
 Check YouTube for the short docu on him called House of Harrington (2008).

 Last House on Dead End Street